Malcolm Lowry: Death

 Lowry died in June 1957, in a rented cottage in the village of Ripe, Sussex, where he was living with wife Margerie after having returned to England in 1955, ill and impoverished.
 The coroner's verdict was death by misadventure, and the causes of death given as inhalation of stomach contents, barbiturate poisoning, and excessive consumption of alcohol.

 It has been suggested that his death was a suicide.
 Inconsistencies in the accounts given by his wife at various times about what happened on the night of his death have also given rise to suspicions of murder.

 Lowry is buried in the churchyard of St John the Baptist in Ripe.
-Lowry reputedly wrote his own epitaph: "Here lies Malcolm Lowry, late of the Bowery, whose prose was flowery, and often glowery.
+Lowry wrote in his 1940 poem "Epitaph": "Here lies Malcolm Lowry, late of the Bowery, whose prose was flowery, and often glowery.
 He lived nightly, and drank daily, and died playing the ukulele," but the epitaph does not appear on his gravestone.

-Legacy
+Papers

-In 2017 the British Library acquired Malcolm Lowry papers from his first wife Jan Gabrial.
-Lowry's literary papers had been left in the possession of Gabrial's mother, Emily Vanderheim, in 1936 and passed to Gabrial on her mother's death.
-Some further items were then acquired from Priscilla Bonner, the sister of Margerie Bonner Lowry.
-The archive contains literary papers of Lowry; personal papers of Jan Gabrial, primarily relating to her marriage to Lowry; and select items relating to Margerie Bonner Lowry, Lowry's second wife.
+Margerie Lowry deposited the Malcolm Lowry papers in her possession with the University of British Columbia in 1961.
+This initial deposit has been continuously augmented by material deposited by friends and family of the Lowrys, Lowry scholars and collectors, or purchased at auction.
+In 2017 the British Library acquired the Malcolm Lowry papers that had been in the possession of his first wife, Jan Gabrial.
+These had been entrusted to Gabrial's mother, Emily Vanderheim, in 1936 and passed to Gabrial on her mother's death.
+The library later acquired further items from Margerie Lowry's sister, Priscilla Bonner.